driessenslucas/researchproject/README.md

 The selection of an appropriate virtual environment is crucial for the effective training of a virtual Radio Frequency (RF) car.
 Various platforms offer unique features suitable for simulating different aspects of autonomous driving.
 This document evaluates several virtual environments to determine the most suitable choice for training a virtual RF-car.

+### Executive Summary

+There is no 'one-size-fits-all' solution for virtual environments.
+I used openAI gym because it is easy to create custom environments in it and I have experience with it from my Advanced AI coursework.

 #### Virtual Environments Overview

 1. **Unity 3D**